As we age, our mental alertness can decrease.

 The impact of aging on memory has been long documented; however, those issues can morph into something that has an even more severe impact on the quality of life that seniors enjoy – and that is dementia.

 Dementia is not a single condition.
-There is a wide spectrum of disorders that can contribute to dementia – including Alzheimer’s.
+A wide spectrum of disorders can contribute to dementia – including Alzheimer’s.

 One of the best ways to do this is by using one (or some) of the many brain training apps that are readily available today.
-These apps help keep the mind active in a variety of ways, including games and mental exercises.
+These apps help keep the mind active in various ways, including games and mental exercises.

 Apps To Help With Dementia

-It will even allow users to practice specific tasks so that they can focus on areas where they think they could do with a boost.
+It will even allow users to practice specific tasks to focus on areas they think they could do with a boost.
 Tasks can include matching names to faces and location identity, among many others.

-Lumosity provides a fresh set of games each day – and the program actually adapts to the unique strengths and weaknesses of the individual.
+Lumosity provides a fresh set of games each day – and the program adapts to the individual’s unique strengths and weaknesses.

 It’s fun – and effective – and after spending some time using Lumosity, seniors will quickly realize why it is one of the world’s most popular brain training apps.

 This award-winning app offers something a bit different.
-Not only does it provide exercises that stimulate the brain in areas, but also lifestyle tips, providing a more holistic approach to both mental and physical health.
+It provides exercises that stimulate the brain in areas and lifestyle tips, providing a more holistic approach to mental and physical health.

 BrainyApp is the brainchild of Alzheimer’s Australia and the Bupa Health Foundation.